fu-sen/CapRover-ip/README.md

-## Secure CapRover server IP address lookup
+## Hide the existence of CapRover by referencing the IP address

 [CapRover](https://caprover.com/)